 -Stick your chopsticks vertically in the bowl.
-If you need to put them down, put on the table or horizontally on the bowl.
-Sticking chopsticks in the bowl is only for the dead, as it represents incense offering.
+If you need to put them down, put them on the table or horizontally on the bowl.
+Sticking chopsticks in the bowl is only for the dead, as it represents an incense offering.

-Important symbols representing Vietnamese culture include dragon – the symbol of royalty, strength, and prosperity, turtle - the myth in Ho Guom lake, a wise and mysterious power, and lotus – the simple and pure beauty that once featured in a poem of Ho Chi Minh.
-Besides those symbols, buffalo had been chosen to be the mascot of the 2003 SEA games because it represents Vietnamese agriculture and strength.
+Important symbols representing Vietnamese culture include the dragon – the symbol of royalty, strength, and prosperity, the turtle - the myth in Ho Guom lake, a wise and mysterious power, and lotus – the simple and pure beauty that was once featured in a poem of Ho Chi Minh.
+Besides those symbols, the buffalo had been chosen to be the mascot of the 2003 SEA games because it represents Vietnamese agriculture and strength.
 Other icons of Vietnam you may find familiar in tourism are the bronze drum, non la, ao dai, and pho.